vlaarx/push_swap/README.md

 # push_swap
-**Push_swap** is a highly effective algorithm project (School 21).
+**Push_swap** is a highly effective algorithm project.
 We need to sort data which is represented as a set of integer values.
 There are 2 stacks and a set of instructions to manipulate both stacks.

 The goal is to sort numbers (duplicates are not allowed) into a stack in ascending order using only the following operations: